Dishing the dirt

 Dirt removal from hard floors

-Peter scatters a measured amount of sand evenly over a vinyl floor area and lets the robot run for a set period of time, measuring the dirt pick-up at intervals throughout.
+Matthew scatters a measured amount of sand evenly over a vinyl floor area and lets the robot run for 25 minutes, or until the vacuum completes its cleaning cycle, measuring the dirt pick-up at intervals throughout.
 He places objects (like chairs and a bench) in the room to make the set-up look similar to a home.
 With normal vacuums we pre-load the dust collector with dust, but robot vacs have a very small dirt receptacle which is normally emptied after a cleaning session, so we don't pre-load them.

 Dirt removal from carpet

-Peter embeds sand evenly into a section of carpet and lets the robot run for a set period of time on the carpeted area.
+Matthew sprinkles sand evenly onto a section of carpet and lets the robot run for a set period of time on the carpeted area.
 The sand collected is weighed and recorded.

 Cleaning corners and edges